pulkitcollier/CloudComputingFinal/k-means/README.md

 ### alert logic:
-if previously clustered as 1 but now predicted as 0: alert -> "user's phone encounters drastic movement" if stays within cluster 1 but the feature values are now 2 std away from the mean, alert -> "user's phone is likely encountering some unstable movement"
+if previously clustered as 1 but now predicted as 0: alert -> "user's phone encounters drastic movement";
+if stays within cluster 1 but the feature values are now 2 std away from the mean, alert -> "user's phone is likely encountering some unstable movement"

 ### further improvement with more data: